marcuspenn4n6/Blue-Kik-Parser/README.md

 # Blue Kik Parser

 ## Overview
 Blue Kik Parser is a Python-based tool designed to extract messages, images, and content metadata from Blue Kik Messenger SQLite database backups.
 It supports batch processing and structured data export to Excel files for analysis.
+HTML data export is a work in progress.

 ## Features
 - Extracts private messages, group messages, and image metadata.